Felice63/React-Notes-1/README.md

 - The JSX acronym can stand for "JavaScript Syntax Extension", see: [reactenlightenment.com](https://www.reactenlightenment.com/react-jsx.html)

-- JSX can also stand for "JavaScript XML".
+- JSX can also stand for "JavaScript XML", see [W3Schools](https://www.w3schools.com/react/react_jsx.asp#:~:text=JSX%20stands%20for%20JavaScript%20XML,to%20write%20HTML%20in%20React.)

 - JSX mixes Javascript and what looks very similar to, but is not, HTML.

-- JSX can not be rendered directly to the browser and must be compiled (by Babel) to JavaScript so that it runs in the browser.
+- JSX can not be rendered directly to the browser and must be compiled (by [Babel](https://medium.com/swlh/the-role-of-babel-in-react-dbcf78c69125)) to JavaScript so that it runs in the browser.

-- In HTML, elements can come as singleton tags without being self closed, for example: the `input` element in HTML looks like this: `<input>`.
+- In HTML, elements can come as singleton tags without being self-closed, for example: the `input` element in HTML looks like this: `<input>`.
 There is no closing tag.
-However, any singlton JSX element must be self-closed.
+However in JSX, any singlton element must be self-closed.
 If not, then an error will be generated.
-So `<input>` must be written as `<input />`
+So the HTML `<input>` element must be written as `<input />` in JSX.
+It must end with the forward slash and closing angle bracket.

 - This also applies to the image element which has to self-close as follows: `<img src="pics/192940u73.jpg" alt="" />`

 - JSX elements, though very similar to HTML elements, are actually JavaScript expressions.
-They can be passes to variables, i.e: `const navBar = <nav>This is a nav bar</nav>;`
+They can be passed to variables, i.e: `const navBar = <nav>This is a nav bar</nav>;`.
+In this example the entire line is a JavaScript expression.

 ---
 # Attributes

-- JSX elements can have attributes like HTML elements can, i.e:
+- JSX elements can have attributes which are similat to the attributes of HTML elements.

+- There is a conceptual connection in the similarity of HTML attributes, and what are known as React "props" (properties).
+See [this article](https://sawyerh.medium.com/how-react-props-relate-to-html-attributes-and-js-functions-6785a89a299#:~:text=In%20React%2C%20%E2%80%9Cprops%E2%80%9D%20is,element%20that%20accepts%20custom%20attributes.).
+See also [this](https://www.w3schools.com/react/react_props.asp) from W3Schools.

+- React "props" combine both the concepts of HTML attributes and JavaScript Functions.

+- In the examples below the similarity to attributes is shown: i.e:

 > `<a href='http://www.example.com'>Welcome to the Web</a>;`

-- Note the semi-colons at the end of the expressions.
+- Note the semi-colons at the end of the JSX expressions.

 > `const title = <h1 id='title'>Introduction to React.js: Part I</h1>; `

 > `const panda = <img src='images/panda.jpg' alt='panda' width='500px' height='500px' />;`

+- Explicity we create attributes / props as follows:

+> `function Car(props) {`
+>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`return <h2>I am a { props.brand }!</h2>;`
+>`}`
+>` `
+>`const myElement = <Car brand="Ford" />;`
+- ## className attribute / prop

-- However, in JSX we can not use the `class` attribute.
-Instead we have to apply `className` as an attribute.
+- In JSX we can not use the `class` attribute.
+Instead we have to apply `className` as an attribute / prop.

-- For example:
+- For example, the HTML element
+`<h1 class="big">Hey</h1>`
-`<h1 class="big">Hey</h1>` in JSX would be
+in JSX would be
+`<h1 className="big">Hey</h1>`
-`<h1 className="big">Hey</h1>`.
-Note the `className attribute` on the opening JSX `<h1>` element.
+Note the `className` attribute on the opening JSX `<h1>` element.

 - This is because JSX gets translated into JavaScript, and `class` is a reserved word in JavaScript.
 When JSX is rendered, the JSX `className` attributes are automatically rendered as `class` attributes in the DOM.